uhlerlab/MORPH/transfer_demo.md

 1. Go to this [link](https://drive.google.com/drive/folders/1TQJE281q4xH7HcNHMg1v0urD99EDj5bO?usp=drive_link)
 2. Download the folder named: `replogle_gwps_trained_model_small`
 > 💡 **Note:**
-> We also provide a larger version of the model called `replogle_gwps_trained_model_large`, trained on the same dataset but with increased model capacity.
+> We also provide a larger version of the model called `replogle_gwps_trained_model_large`, trained on the same dataset but with increased model capacity and better results on gwps dataset.

 The folder you download should contain the following files:
 - `model.pt` – the pretrained model weights